jfischoff/tmp-postgres/blog/faster-database-test.md

 - end: 0.092
 - **6.6x improvement**

-Additional I've found the improved performance is large enough to be felt in real projects.
+I've found the improved performance is large enough to be felt in real projects.
 I saw a 2x improvement in test time when porting `postgresql-simple-queue` to the latest `tmp-postgres` version.

 ## But Wait, There's more!